5 Tips for Staying Healthy in the Office

 A good guide to follow is the 20/20/20 technique.
 After 20 minutes of screen time, break it up with 20 seconds of looking at an object that is 20 metres away.

-Pilates exercises are used the world over by professional athletes, dancers, actors, models and high-profile people who need to get the most from their bodies.
-Back In Motion practices offer clinical Pilates, a series of carefully modified core exercises that are guided by a physiotherapist.
+Clinical Exercise exercises are used the world over by professional athletes, dancers, actors, models and high-profile people who need to get the most from their bodies.
+Back In Motion practices offer Clinical Exercise, a series of carefully modified core exercises that are guided by a physiotherapist.

-Clinical Pilates is more wellness and injury treatment and prevention based, with the aim of increasing balance and coordination, improving posture, or reducing back pain.
+Clinical Exercise is more wellness and injury treatment and prevention based, with the aim of increasing balance and coordination, improving posture, or reducing back pain.

-If you find that sitting still at your desk for too long is causing back pain or contributing to poor posture you may want to consider clinical Pilates.
-In fact, recent studies have shown that Pilates is beneficial for those suffering from chronic lower back pain.
+If you find that sitting still at your desk for too long is causing back pain or contributing to poor posture you may want to consider Clinical Exercise.
+In fact, recent studies have shown that Clinical Exercise is beneficial for those suffering from chronic lower back pain.

 4. Physio balls